magkavetsos/movie-database/README.md

 ### NOTE

 This project is separated from the backend, completely agnostic to each other.
 To fully run the project you'll have to setup and run locally a server that exposes a basic RESTful Web API.
-Then configure the .env file with the host url (e.g 127.0.0.1) & the port taht server is listening to (e.g :8000).
+Then configure the .env file with the host url (e.g 127.0.0.1) & the port that server is listening to (e.g :8000).

 The API for the purposes of this project contains the following endpoints, so you'll have to create yours accordingly: